TravaOpenJDK/trava-jdk-11-dcevm/README.md

 ## Install
 Download [windows/linux/macos binaries](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases), unpack and set JAVA_HOME to it's location (or add it as JDK to your IDE).

-##  News since Dcevm11.0.10

-Starting with 11.0.10 the TravaJDK can be used as a replacement of standard OpenJDK.
-Therefore starting with this release the enhanced redefinition is disabled by default.
-However it can be enabled for debugging using one of the following options:

-- `-XX:+AllowEnhancedClassRedefinition` - explicitly turn on advanced redefinition
-- `-XX:HotswapAgent=fatjar` turns on advanced redefinition and internal fatjar HotswapAgent
-- `-XX:HotswapAgent=core` turns on advanced redefinition and internal core HotswapAgent
-- `-XX:HotswapAgent=external` turns on advanced redefinition and advanced redefinition setups HotswapAgent support in JVM and leaves settings of external HotswapAgent on user.

 ##  News since Dcevm11.0.9

 ### New JVM option -XX:HotswapAgent